How Therapy Helped Me Recover From Bulimia

 Because I finally understood that there was a cause and effect, that there was a logic to this apparently senseless, chaotic behaviour, I also understood that this was something that could be changed – after all I could learn to be in control of my own response to these triggers.
 The therapist provided a safe place for me to lay down my fears, my frustrations with myself and the world; she provided a brilliant mind and compassion – and together we put the pieces of the puzzle back together, and, with her help, I was able to look more objectively at my situation and question deeply-held, erroneous assumptions.
 It was by no means an easy journey to wellness, but by the end of that year the illness was broken, we said goodbye and I moved on with my life in a completely different way.

-Caroline Jones has written The Spaces in Between about her experience of bulimia
+Caroline Jones is the author of The Spaces in Between